-March is a transition month in Thailand.
-It is considered the beginning of the “hot season”, which runs from March to June.
+So how is the weather in Thailand in March?
+In fact, March in Thailand is a transition month.
+And it is considered the beginning of the “hot season”, which runs from March to June.

 With an average high of 34 degrees Celsius, or 93 degrees Fahrenheit, and average lows dropping to 25 degrees Celsius, or 77 degrees Fahrenheit, March is slightly warmer than February.